Advent-of-Code-Netcompany-Unions/AoC-React-Typescript-Foundation/README.md

 ## Available Scripts

+Before running the project the first time, run:

+### `npm install`

-In the project directory, you can run:
+In the project directory, you can then run:

 ### `npm start`